 Put a stop to dry, flavorless birds.
 Learn how to brine a turkey using the traditional wet brine method.

 Brining isn’t a topic that gets brought up most of the year.
-I rarely get texts or messages from friends and family members wondering how to brine a pork loin or a whole chicken.
-But, as Thanksgiving draws nearer, the inquiries start flying, and they all have one ask: How do I ensure I have a flavorful seasoned turkey that doesn’t turn out dry and boring this year?
-Brine it.
+I rarely get messages from friends and family members wondering how to brine a pork loin or a whole chicken.
+But, as Thanksgiving draws nearer, the inquiries start flying, and they all have one ask: How do I season a turkey correctly, so that it doesn’t turn out dry and boring this year?
+The answer: Brine it.

-That said, we still think brining a turkey is the most foolproof way to cook a turkey— especially if you’re trying the spatchcock method this year.
+Brining is the most foolproof way to add flavor— especially if you’re trying the spatchcock method this year.
 Basically, it builds in overcooking protection.
-You see, as meat cooks, the muscle fibers contract and release water.
-Cooked long enough, the meat will have no more moisture to release, turning dry, flavorless and chewy.
+As meat cooks, the muscle fibers contract and release water.
+If cooked too long, the meat will have no more moisture to release, turning dry, flavorless and chewy.

 Wet Brine vs. Dry Brine

-As far as flavor goes, wet-brined turkey almost always turns out juicy and moist.
-Some say wet brines dilute the turkey’s flavor, though.
-It turns out juicy but not flavorful, and the skin tends to be more water-logged than an unbrined turkey.
+A wet brine is the traditional way to brine a turkey.
+This method submerges the turkey in a salt water solution.
+Over time, the salty water enters the bird, firming it up and infusing the cells with extra moisture.
+Wet-brined turkey almost always turns out juicy and moist, though some say wet brines dilute the turkey’s flavor.
+Sometimes, it turns out juicy but not as flavorful, and the skin tends to be more water-logged than an unbrined turkey.

 How to Brine a Turkey